 Kettlebell Front Squat

-The Kettlebell Front Squat is a compound free-weight exercise where one or two kettlebells are held at the front of the body while squatting.
-The front-loaded setup shifts the center of mass forward, which helps reinforce an upright position and controlled depth compared to many other squat variations.
+The Kettlebell Front Squat is a compound lower-body exercise performed by holding one or two kettlebells in the front rack position while squatting to depth.
+The front-loaded weight shifts your center of mass forward, which naturally promotes an upright torso and deeper squat position compared to back-loaded variations.
+This makes it an excellent choice for reinforcing proper squat mechanics.

 - Stand with your feet shoulder-width apart, toes pointed slightly outward, while holding a kettlebell by the horns close to your chest with elbows tucked in.